cemvarol/AZ-304-Labs/Lab-03/Lab-03.md

 After completing this lab, you will be able to:

--  Prepare Hyper-V for assessment and migration by using Azure Migrate
+-  Prepare Hyper-V for migration by using Azure Migrate

 -  Assess Hyper-V for migration by using Azure Migrate